fdsf53451001/spark_photo/README.md

 ## usage
-Due to some problem, the code was not fully uploaded. contace me (fdsf53451001@gmail.com) for more detail.
+Due to some problem, the code was not fully uploaded. contact me (fdsf53451001@gmail.com) for more detail.

 ### with web interface
 * cd web/senior_project